PSYCHOL 7134 - Health Psychology

 General Course Information

 Course Code PSYCHOL 7134 Course Health Psychology Coordinating Unit Psychology Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites PSYCHOL 7130, PSYCHOL 7131, PSYCHOL 7132, PSYCHOL 7133 Restrictions Available to M Psych (Clin) and PhD/MPsych(Clin) students only or by permission of Head of School Course Description This course examines the relationships of social, biological, behavioural and cognitive variables to health.
-It covers those aspects of the social environment that influence health and illness outcomes including the interactions amongst family members and between healthcare consumers and healthcare providers.
+It covers those aspects of the social environment that influence health and illness outcomes including interactions among family members and between healthcare consumers and healthcare providers.
 Risk factors for health-compromising behaviours are also discussed including strategies for their modification.
 Students are also educated about interprofessional practice and collaboration.

 Course Coordinator: Dr Melissa OxladSchool of Psychology Office: email@example.com; ph +61 8313 5693